Dateline: Manama, Bahrain

 The Best Countries for Investment in Africa

-While investing in Africa’s new frontiers is far from easy, I’ve created a list of my favorite African emerging markets based on years of in-person research, local connections, and analytics.
+While investing in Africa’s new frontiers is far from easy, I’ve created a list of our favorite African emerging markets based on years of in-person research, local connections, and analytics.

 Rwanda

-I have a penchant for small countries; as an entrepreneur who focuses on business friendliness as a key metric, I like small and nimble markets that have to compete for business.
-In that aspect, Rwanda may take the cake.
-It’s been called the “Singapore of Africa” for a number of reasons, and as someone constantly searching for “the next Singapore”, this excites me.
-Not only is the capital city of Kigali incredibly clean and safe, but the government is efficient and responsive.
+It’s been called the “Singapore of Africa” for a number of reasons, and as we are constantly searching for “the next Singapore,” this excites us.
+Kigali, the capital city, is incredibly clean and safe, and the government is efficient and responsive.

 Business registration in Rwanda isn’t just fast by African standards; it’s possible to register a company within just hours.
-Like my beloved Georgia, Rwanda keeps bureaucracy moving quickly with a highly organized government that minimizes risk.
-Similar to Georgia but better, anyone – literally anyone – can get a visa on arrival at Kigali Airport.
+Like Georgia, Rwanda keeps bureaucracy moving quickly with a highly organized government that minimizes risk.
+Similar to Georgia but better, anyone can get a visa on arrival at Kigali Airport.

-Despite limited natural resources, Rwanda was one of China’s biggest investment plays.
-But I see opportunities for other investors, too.
-Housing shortages are a real thing in the Kigali, and no one is filling the gap.
+Despite limited natural resources, Rwanda was one of China’s most significant investment plays.
+But there may be opportunities for other investors, too.
+Housing shortages are a real thing in Kigali.
 There are tax breaks, too; invest $10 million and pay zero, or produce goods for export and pay a flat 15%.

 Rwanda certainly has had a sad history, suffering from civil war in the 1990s.
-I’ve studied that conflict in detail and it seems that the country is legitimately ready to leave the past behind and move into a new capitalist future.
-While such events are never pleasant, a country that learns from its recent past is often the best place to invest for the knowledge that they don’t want to go backwards.
+The country seems legitimately ready to leave the past behind and move into a new capitalist future.
+While such events are never pleasant, a country that learns from its recent past is often the best place to invest in the knowledge that they don’t want to go backward.

 Zambia

-Some of those farmers now plan to return to Zimbabwe as it slowly re-opens for agricultural business, but Zambia remains of interest to me.
-The country had one of Africa’s fastest growing economies, which has since slowed down.
-The government has opened incentive programs to ensure the economy is diversified, and although the system seems clunky it’s starting to work in numerous sectors.
+The country had one of Africa’s fastest-growing economies, which has since slowed down.
+The government has opened incentive programs to ensure the economy is diversified, and although the system seems clunky, it’s starting to work in numerous sectors.

 Gambia

 For decades, Gambia was run by President Yahya Jammeh.
-Jammeh’s dictatorship oversaw oppression of journalists, the exile of gays, and even a first-ever withdrawal from the Commonwealth.
-Corruption was persistent in this tiny west African nation, although the country did have an interesting association with the offshore industry through its ill-fated IBC offshore company register and its questionable sale of permanent residence to Chinese emigrants.
+Jammeh’s dictatorship oversaw the oppression of journalists, the exile of gays, and even a first-ever withdrawal from the Commonwealth.
+Corruption was persistent in this tiny West African nation.

-Jammeh was recently voted out of office in a surprise election that has paved the way for Gambia to reduce corruption and attract business.
+Jammeh was voted out of office in 2016, thanks to a surprise election that has paved the way for Gambia to reduce corruption and attract business.
 There is no doubt that The Gambia’s economic situation is dire, but the new government has taken a business-friendly approach thanks to actual businesspeople who are part of the new administration.

 Gambia is offering tax breaks and incentives in a number of economic sectors and is rolling out new plans to rebuild confidence in the new government’s ideas.
 Some industries are being privatized, government debt is slowly being reduced, foreign exchange reserves are being built up, and locals say a sense of freedom has returned.
 There is also growth in the financial sector as the government rolls back regulations and allows even more foreign investment in Gambian banks that provide credit to locals.

-There is no doubt that The Gambia has a small, perhaps even fragile, domestic economy, but it is slowly heading in the right direction.
-I’m optimistic that a pro-business government can make Africa’s smallest nation a highly nimble and adaptive place frontier market for investment.
+Undoubtedly, Gambia has a small, perhaps even fragile, domestic economy, but it is slowly heading in the right direction.
+We are optimistic that a pro-business government can make Africa’s smallest nation a highly nimble and adaptive place frontier market for investment.

 Djibouti